qian-nombolo/Super-Galactic-Age-Calculator/README.md

 ## Setup/Installation Requirements

 * Clone the project from Github to the local desktop.
-* Open the project folder(project name).
+* Open the project folder(Super-Galactic-Age-Calculator).
-* Installing all packages with $ npm install.
+* Install all packages with $ npm install.
-* Building the project using webpack with $ npm run build.
+* Build the project using webpack with $ npm run build.
-* Starting a development server with $ npm run start.
+* Start a development server with $ npm run start.
-* Linting JS files in the src folder with $ npm run lint.
+* Lint JS files in the src folder with $ npm run lint.
-* Running tests with Jest using $ npm run test.
+* Run tests with Jest using $ npm run test.

 ## Known Bugs